 CybageDBLibrary plugin is to cater the need of Database testing, primirily, support for RDBMS and Filesystems is added.
 This library comes with some common ready to use methods which caters around 90-95% need of database testing.

-CybageDBLibrary is based on Apache MetaModel 5.0.0 version, that provide unique interface to access various database systems.
+CybageDBLibrary is based on Apache MetaModel 5.0.1version, that provide unique interface to access various database systems.